-Why a happy heart is a healthy heart?
-The heart is a vital organ, the heart beats over 100,000 times a day, pumping nearly 8,00 liters of blood throughout the body.
+Why is a happy heart a healthy heart?
+The heart is a vital organ; it beats over 100,000 times a day, pumping nearly 8,000 liters of blood throughout the body.
 8,000 liters might not even fit on the shelves of an average supermarket, but that amount of blood courses through our veins each day.
 Our hearts never stop beating and carry a weighty responsibility for our overall health and vitality.

 An estimated 17.7 million people died from cardiovascular disease in 2015, representing 31% of all global deaths.
 In the United States, one in four people dies from heart disease.
-With cardiovascular disease remaining the leading cause of mortality for both men and women, it’s no wonder we’ve dedicated February to heart health, but perhaps we’d be better served remembering our hearts every day of the year.
+Cardiovascular disease remains the leading cause of death for both men and women.
+While February spotlights heart health, prioritizing your heart every day is essential.

 Key Supplements for Heart Health

-A recent meta-analysis of randomized controlled trials and prospective cohort studies of EPA and DHA indicate a statistically significant coronary heart disease risk reduction with EPA and DHA intake, particularly among higher-risk populations (elevated triglyceride levels and low-density lipoprotein cholesterol).
-The American Heart Association asserts the benefits of omega-3 fatty acids, claiming that “research has shown omega-3 fatty acids to decrease the risk of arrhythmias (abnormal heartbeats), which can lead to sudden death, and omega-3 fatty acids also decrease triglyceride levels, the slow growth rate of atherosclerotic plaque, and lower blood pressure.”
+A recent meta-analysis of randomized controlled trials and prospective cohort studies on EPA and DHA intake indicates a statistically significant reduction in coronary heart disease risk with EPA and DHA consumption, particularly among populations at higher risk, such as those with elevated triglyceride levels and low-density lipoprotein cholesterol.
+The American Heart Association asserts the benefits “f omega-3 fatty acids, claiming that “research has shown omega-3 fatty acids to decrease the risk of arrhythmias (abnormal heartbeats), which can lead to sudden death, and omega-3 fatty acids also decrease triglyceride levels, the slow growth rate of atheroscler”tic plaque, and lower blood pressure.”

 Resveratrol